-Ms. Xiaochen Wang and Messrs.
-Guangdong Qi and Ethan Chan, CFA are responsible for managing the KraneShares Bloomberg Barclays China Aggregate Bond Index ETF and KraneShares E Fund China Commercial Paper ETF.
+Mses.
+Xiaochen Wang and Grace Zeng and Mr. Guangdong Qi are responsible for managing the KraneShares E Fund China Commercial Paper ETF.
 Ms. Wang is currently a fund manager and Head of the "Fixed Income Department Mutual Fund Center" at E Fund.
 Ms. Wang has worked at E Fund since 2003.
 She holds a master's degree in Financial Engineering from Renmin University of China and received her B.S. degree in Finance from Shanghai Fudan University.

-Mr. Qi is currently a fund manager and responsible officer (R0) of E Fund.
+Mr. Qi is currently a Head of Fixed Income and responsible officer (RO) of E Fund.
 Mr. Qi has worked at E Fund since 2014 and managed fund portfolios for 4 years.
 He holds a master's degree in Financial Engineering from Shanghai University of Finance and Economics and a B.S. in Physics from Shanghai Fudan University.